malb/lattice-estimator/docs/algorithms/lwe-primal.rst

     primal_usvp(params, red_shape_model=Simulator.CN11)

-We can then improve on this result by first preprocessing the basis with blocksize β followed by a single SVP call in dimension η [RSA:LiuNgu13]_.
+We can then improve on this result by first preprocessing the basis with block size β followed by a single SVP call in dimension η [RSA:LiuNgu13]_.
 We call this the BDD approach since this is essentially the same strategy as preprocessing a basis and then running a CVP solver::